Watch-Later/cppTimer/README.md

 ## Callback interface version

-Instead of overloading the `run()` method in the timer class you can overload the `run()` method in the `Runnable` class and then register this class with the timer class.
-Check out `demo_runnable` which demonstrates how to use this method.
+Instead of overloading the `run()` method in the timer class you can overload the `run()` method in the `Runnable` class and then registers this class with the timer class.
+Check out `demo_callbackinterface` which demonstrates how to use this method.

 ## Callback via lambda function

-Here, the callback is established with the help of a lambda function instead of a callback interface.
-This allows direct registering of a method of the receiving class but one needs to get used to the lambda function syntax.
-It also allows more flexibility in doing some work inside of the lambda function and it's entirely pointer-free.
+Here, the callback is a `std::function` which then calls the suscriber with the help of a lambda function instead of a callback interface.
+This allows direct registering of a method of the receiving class.
+It also allows more flexibility in doing some work inside of the lambda function and it's entirely pointer-free!

+The recommended approach in modern C++!

 ## Unit tests